Selectorrr/smart-progressbar/README.md

 # smart-progressbar.js
 This is a very smart progress bar, which itself decides when it appears depending on the load.
-Also it prohibits double clicking on the buttons by default.

 ## Usage
 Download ***smart-progressbar.js*** manually or install with bower